urbanairship/python-library/README.rst

 Requirements
 ============

 As of version 2.0.0, Python 2.7, 3.3 or 3.4 is required.
-Newer versions
+3.5 and 3.6 are also
-of Python may also work.
+officially supported from version 3.0.0 on.

 Functionality
 =============